Advanced Rehabilitation Research

 Jeffrey S. Kreutzer, Ph.D., Program Director

-- Stipends – Fellows will be provided with an annual stipend of $42,840, subject to federally mandated increases.
+- Stipends – Fellows will be provided with an annual stipend.
+Additional information on the annual stipend is located here.

 - Health Insurance – Funds are budgeted to defray the costs of health insurance.